Google Web & App Activity

 What's saved in your Web & App ActivityWeb & App Activity

-Google uses your Web & App Activity to do things like provide better search results across all the Google products you use.
+Google uses your Web & App Activity to improve your experience, including giving you better search results across all the Google products you use.
 For example, if you've searched for your favorite sports team in the past, Google can show you Now cards about upcoming game times or scores.

 When Web & App Activity is on, Google saves information like:

 - Searches you've done on Google products like Search and Maps